twine-no/twine/README.md

 A simple, free, open-source system to manage your business, group or organisation -- whether you're incorporated or not.

 ## Inquiries?
 This project is maintained by Tomas!
-Reach out to me on tomasbv@hey.com
+Reach out to me on hey@twine.no

 ## How to get the project up and running
 Proper instructions will come later, but it's a Ruby on Rails project, so install Ruby, Rails, run bundle, migrate DB etc.